Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of photoemission spectra and quasiparticle interference: Introduction

-Here, by such an explicit calculation of the QPI pattern, we show that a simple theoretical model, derived from an electron fractionalization due to a strong correlation effect, gives a consistent explanation for many essential features of the observed results of ARPES, STM/STS and QPI, resolving the puzzles and showing the power of integrated spectroscopy analysis.
+Here, by such a faithful calculation of the QPI pattern, we show that a simple theoretical model, derived from an electron fractionalization due to a strong correlation effect, gives a consistent explanation for many essential features of the observed results of ARPES, STM/STS and QPI, resolving the puzzles and showing the power of integrated spectroscopy analysis.
 It renders support for the validity of the fractionalization as well.
-The model, which we call the two-component Fermion model (TCFM) \cite{sakai16,sakai16PRB}, materializes the fractionalization in the simplest form of a one-body Hamiltonian involving a measurable quasiparticle and a hidden fermion, which hybridize with each other.
+The model, which we call the two-component fermion model (TCFM) \cite{sakai16,sakai16PRB}, materializes the fractionalization in the simplest form of a one-body Hamiltonian involving a measurable quasiparticle and a hidden fermion, which hybridize with each other.
+Through the hybridization with the hidden fermion, the quasiparticle acquires a pole singularity in the self-energy, which describes nonperturbative correlation effects and resultant formation of the Mott gap in Mott insulators and the pseudogap in doped Mott insulators.

-The concept of the electron fractionalization was proposed in various contexts such as the spin-charge separation in 1D Tomonaga-Luttinger liquid~\cite{tomonaga50,luttinger63}, solitons in polyacetylene~\cite{heeger88}, fractional quantum Hall state~\cite{laughlin83} and slave-boson or slave-fermion approaches for doped Mott insulators~\cite{sachdev03,kotliar86}.
-The present fractionalization is distinct from any of these proposals and represents two bistable fermion excitations splintered off from one fermion to describe physics around the Mott insulator such as the cuprates.
+The concept of the electron fractionalization has been proposed in various contexts such as the spin-charge separation in 1D Tomonaga-Luttinger liquid~\cite{tomonaga50,luttinger63}, solitons in polyacetylene~\cite{heeger88}, fractional quantum Hall state~\cite{laughlin83} and slave-boson or slave-fermion approaches for doped Mott insulators~\cite{sachdev03,kotliar86}.
+The present fractionalization is distinct from any of these proposals and represents two bistable fermion excitations splintered off from one electron to describe physics around the Mott insulator such as the cuprates.

-The cuprates are often modeled by doped Mott insulators and by the two-dimensional (2D) Hubbard model as one of the simplest models.
-The 2D Hubbard model has been extensively studied before without paying serious attention to the fractionalization by the cluster extension \cite{kotliar01,maier05RMP} of the dynamical mean-field theory (cDMFT)~\cite{metzner89,georges96} and related methods, for the ARPES spectra \cite{huscroft01,maier02,senechal04,civelli05,maier05RMP,senechal05,kyung06,aichhorn07,kancharla08,civelli08,liebsch09,okamoto10PRB82,chen12,gull13PRL,kohno14}, electronic Raman spectroscopy \cite{lin12,sakai13,loret16,loret17}, optical conductivity \cite{lin09,ferrero10,sakai13}, and STS \cite{ferrero09,sakai10,sordi12PRL,sakai13}.
-These analyses were able to capture some aspects of the cuprates.
+The cuprates are considered to be doped Mott insulators and often modeled by the two-dimensional (2D) Hubbard model as one of the simplest models.
+Without paying serious attention to the fractionalization, the 2D Hubbard model has been extensively studied by the cluster extension \cite{kotliar01,maier05RMP} of the dynamical mean-field theory (cDMFT)~\cite{metzner89,georges96} and related methods, for the ARPES spectra \cite{huscroft01,maier02,senechal04,civelli05,maier05RMP,senechal05,kyung06,aichhorn07,kancharla08,civelli08,liebsch09,okamoto10PRB82,chen12,gull13PRL,kohno14}, electronic Raman spectroscopy \cite{lin12,sakai13,loret16,loret17}, optical conductivity \cite{lin09,ferrero10,sakai13}, and STS \cite{ferrero09,sakai10,sordi12PRL,sakai13}.
+These analyses were able to capture some aspects of the cuprate physics.